0xharib/0xharib.github.io/_posts/2023-01-31-data-groening.md

 Notice that:
 1. On an aggregate basis the incidence of covid is the same whether one is vaccinated or unvaccinated i.e **~6.9%** of the population
-2. The moment we partition along the lines of over/under 60 being vaccinated starts to show a higher incidence of covid positive post vaccination across **BOTH** cohorts i.e 9.25% vs 8.65% and 5.09% vs 4.87%
+2. The moment we partition along the lines of urban/rural, being vaccinated starts to show a higher incidence of covid positive post vaccination across **BOTH** cohorts i.e Urban: 9.25% vs 8.65% and Rural: 5.09% vs 4.87%

 There is no cherry picking of data here.
 No information has been selectively excluded.